Demon 79: Reception

 The episode achieved positive critical reception: on the review aggregator Rotten Tomatoes, it holds an approval rating of 100% based on 13 reviews.
 The Independent and Vulture rated it four stars out of five; Den of Geek gave it 4.5 stars; The Daily Telegraph rated it five stars.
 Reviewers liked Essiedu and Vasan's acting: Alan Sepinwall, in Rolling Stone, described them as "so much fun" and "so good", respectively.
 Vultures Ben Rosenstock thought they had "great chemistry" and The New York Observers Laura Babiak called them the "most watchable pair" of the series.
-Leila Jordan praised their "thoroughly entertaining" shifts between comedy and horror in Paste.
+Leila Jordan, in Paste, praised their "thoroughly entertaining" shifts between comedy and horror.

 Many critics praised Paapa Essiedu's acting as Gaap.

 Gaap's characterisation was particularly highlighted for praise, with The Guardians Stuart Heritage attributing the episode's success to Essiedu.
 Den of Geeks Louisa Mellor compared Gaap to the angel Clarence Odbody in the film It's a Wonderful Life (1946).
 Amy West, reviewing for GamesRadar+, said that Gaap's "deliciously camp flair" was aided by "one of the most fabulously flamboyant costumes" in the programme.
 Emily Baker of i positively reviewed the "hilarious delivery and ostentatious clobber" of Essiedu, while Varietys Daniel D'Addario commented that Gaap is charismatic.
 King described Gaap as exemplifying Essiedu's acting range, through expressions of exasperation and bemusement.
 Andrew Webster of The Verge summarised that Gaap's "ray of positivity" provides well-timed levity.

 Vasan as Nida was also lauded.
 Rosenstock found Nida "easily the most compelling protagonist" of series six.
 D'Addario praised her "wide-eyed gumption" and Vasan's ability to "think through, onscreen", the ethical quandaries and limits of what Nida is capable of.
 West found that Vasan balanced comedy with pathos.
 Webster wrote that Nida develops naturally as a character throughout the story.